Jagdgeschwader 11: 1944

-Later the same day JG 11 scrambled to intercept some seventy B-26 Marauders of 387th and 394th Bombardment Groups heading for Marshalling yards at Mayen.
+Later the same day JG 11 scrambled to intercept some seventy Martin B-26 Marauders of 387th and 394th Bombardment Groups heading for Marshalling yards at Mayen.
 Over Prüm and St. Vith they ran into the fighter escort and several of the JG 11 pilots were killed, including Major Erich Putzka, of the Gruppenstab and Oberfeldwebel Holland, chased by thirty P-47s.
 Oberfeldwebel Titscher was shot down by a Spitfire over Cologne.
 Two others were wounded over Munstereifel.

 The next day American B-17 Flying Fortresses targeted JG 4 and JG 11's airfields.
 As JG 11 tried to protect its airfields they lost 4 pilots; Unteroffizier Stöhr killed over Gross-Ostheim, Feldwebel Horlacher over Gross-Karben and Leutnant Richter and Feldwebel Schulirsch did not return from the Moselle near Trier.

 On 25 December there were more losses.
 Flight Lieutenant Sherk of No. 402 Squadron RCAF intercepted a lone Fw 190A-8 southeast of Düren, which he shot down.
 This may have been Unteroffizier Wolfgang Rosenow of 11./JG 11 who failed to return from a mission to Euskirchen.
 III./JG 11 also lost four pilots near Bonn and Cologne.
 I./JG 11 ran into more fighters over Eifel, and Unteroffiziere Holzinger and Weismüller were lost.